Learning Task Constraints from Demonstration for Hybrid Force/Position Control: Results

 \subsection{Sliding on a curved surface.}

-A more complex force profile is achieved by sliding the end-effector along the inside of a mixing bowl, as pictured in Figure~\ref{fig:sliding_seq}.
+\headervspace A more complex force profile is achieved by sliding the end-effector along the inside of a mixing bowl, as pictured in Figure~\ref{fig:sliding_seq}.
 We learn a DMP trajectory and force profile and control the execution with respect to the dynamic constraint frame learned from observed forces.
 We record the forces observed during execution and transform them to the world and tool frames (both commonly chosen constraint frames~\cite{siciliano2009robotics}) for the sake of comparison.
 The recorded force profiles from one execution are visualized in Figure~\ref{fig:bowl_forces}.
-The figure illustrates that the desired forces simultaneously vary in a non-trivial manner across all three dimensions of the fixed world and tool frames.
+We highlight that the desired forces simultaneously vary in a non-trivial manner across all three dimensions of the fixed world and tool frames.
 This implies that in order to track the forces with these frames, all three dimensions would need to be activated for force control, prohibiting simultaneous position tracking.
 Our method, on the other hand, requires activation of only one degree of freedom for force control to track the desired forces, thereby ensuring motion orthogonal to the direction of desired force is always possible.

 We attempted to compare against controlling with respect to a fixed constraint frame.
 However, we were unable to perform the experiments safely.
-Enabling force control for only one dimension, for example $x$ in the world frame, would work as long as motion was primarily orthogonal to that direction.
-However, as soon as the end-effector started moving along that axis, control became unpredictable and had to be terminated due to fears of damaging the robot and force sensor.
+Enabling force control for only one dimension, for example $x$ in the world frame, worked as long as motion was primarily orthogonal to that direction.
+However, as soon as motion started along that axis, control became unpredictable and had to be terminated due to fears of damaging the robot and force sensor.
 Using a fixed frame for this task requires very precise timing of constraint specification.
-We will in future work seek a reasoned criterion for determining this specification.
+We will in future work seek a more reasoned criterion for determining this specification.